Have you seen George Clooney in ‘Up in the Air’?

 Alright then, let’s get started!

-If you prefer to rely on travel agents to sort you out for the best airfare, this guide is probably not for you.
+If you prefer to rely on travel agents to sort you out then this guide is probably not for you.

-I am yet to find an airfare quote from a travel agent that I couldn’t beat through my own research in almost 20 years of independent travel.
+I am yet to find an airfare quote from a travel agent that I couldn’t beat in almost 20 years of independent travel.

 I’m not trying to have a go at travel agents but the fact of the matter is that at least some of them are not the “professionals” they claim to be and you actually don’t need any formal qualifications to become one.

-This video from the ABC’s consumer affair show The Checkout, of which I am a massive fan (actually scratch that, I’m a full blown ‘groupie’ 😉 ), digs a bit deeper into what travel agents can do for you these days and what value they can (or mostly can’t!) add.
+This video from the ABC’s consumer affair show The Checkout (of which I am a massive fan), digs a bit deeper into what travel agents can do for you these days and what value they can (or mostly can’t!) add.

 Are willing to go the DIY route, or at least willing to consider it?